Frequently Asked Questions

 Do CSOs serve on Student Government?

-No. However, many CSOs work with their Student Government to coordinate and collaborate on events to best serve their student population.
+Not necessarily.
+However, many CSOs work with their Student Government to coordinate and collaborate on events to best serve their student population.

 How can I get involved?